The LifeCore R100 Commercial Rowing Machine is a perfect blend of two great resistance types!

 - Oversized, comfortable seat

-- Backlit performance monitor with several different workout programs
+- Backlit performance monitor (15 preset workout programs)

-- Performance monitor can be powered by battery of AC adapter
+- Performance monitor can be powered by battery or AC adapter

-- Rower includes wireless chest strap for heart rate monitoring
+- Included wireless chest strap for heart rate monitoring

-- Detailed and easy to read instruction manual
+- Detailed & easy to read instruction manual

 - Easy to assemble